-During the application process you will also be asked to make a number of very important legal declarations.
-One, for example, asks you to declare that no director, manager, partner etc of your company has been involved with a company that has gone into liquidation in the past five years.
-If no director, manager, partner etc has been involved in a liquidated business please tick the appropriate box to indicate this.
+During the application process you will also be asked to make a number of important legal declarations.
+One, for example, asks you to declare that no director, senior staff, partner etc. of your company has been involved with a company that has gone into liquidation in the past five years.
+If no director, senior staff, partner etc. has been involved in a liquidated business please tick the appropriate box to indicate this.

 It is essential that you make these declarations truthfully, and that you inform us if any relevant circumstance should change.

-The Compliance Check asks you to confirm that your company complies and agrees to continue to comply with key aspects of the Code.
-Before you can complete this section you should read the Code, prepare a set of compliant documents and make suitable arrangements to meet the Code’s requirements.
-The REAL website has examples (or ‘templates’) of compliant documents that you can use, please phone 0207 981 0850.
+Before you complete the Self-assessment Compliance Check you should read the Code and prepare a set of compliant documents.
+For access to the applicants’ area of the RECC website, which holds a variety of compliant documents (and templates) that you can use, please phone 0207 981 0850.
 Using these documents is the most effective means of ensuring compliance with the relevant sections of the Code.

 The majority of businesses, and individuals associated with those businesses, that apply to join RECC are ‘fit and proper’ and compliant with the Consumer Code.
-If however RECC is minded to reject an application in line with the circumstances listed here, REAL may refer it to the independent Applications Panel.
-The Panel will review the application together with REAL’s recommendation that it should be rejected.
-More information on the Applications Panel can be found here.
+If however RECC is minded to reject an application in line with the circumstances listed here, RECC may refer it to the independent Applications Panel.
+The Panel will review the application together with RECC’s recommendation that it should be rejected.
 The Applications Panel will decide whether the applicant:

-If you have any further questions about applying for REAL membership please contact firstname.lastname@example.org or phone 0207 981 0850.
+If you have any further questions about applying for membership please contact firstname.lastname@example.org or phone 0207 981 0850.